leon-v/catch/README.md

 1. Your repo needs to include at minimum anything required to get the app working.
 Detailed instructions should be provided in the `README.md` file to setup and run the app.
 2. If a structured schema migration tool is not used then a setup script must be supplied to create any data tables etc
-3. Try not spend more than 2 hours on it
+3. Aim to spend 1-4 hours on it

-### Bonus Points
+### Assessment Guidelines

+* Comprehension
+* Setup/running the code should be smooth and simple
+* Selection of frameworks
+* Code should be:
+    * clean
+    * well documented / annotated / typed
-* Make it Pretty
+    * simple
-* Make it as OO as possible
-* Consume dependencies with tools like Composer, Bower and NPM
-* Use patterns like MVC, ORM
-* Compile any front end assets with a build tool like gulp
+    * easy to maintain
+* Good package management and git practices
+* Documentation and architecture
+* Security / Performance / SEO / Accessibility considerations
-* Unit tests
+* Tests
+* General code quality, organisation and best practices